 Smoked salmon and blue cheese are the perfect compliment in this tasty appetizer.
 Your guests will think you spent hours in the kitchen preparing these scrumptious tartlets!

-A soothing, warming after-dinner drink made with Irish whiskey, sugar syrup and topped with whipped cream.
+Hot Irish Whiskey is a soothing, warming after-dinner drink made with Irish whiskey, simple syrup and topped with whipped cream.
 You better double this recipe.

 In Brooklyn, by Colm Toibin, Eilis Lacey lives with her mother and fashionable older sister, Rose, in a small rural Irish community in the 1950′s.
 Rose, with the help of an Irish priest visiting from America, arranges for Eilis to leave Ireland for Brooklyn.

-My sister-in-law Lori prepared this awesome Irish Cottage Pie for our Brooklyn book club party.
-There wasn’t a bite left!
+My sister-in-law Lori prepares this awesome Irish Cottage Pie and there is never a bite left!